The four enablers of employee engagement

 3. Employee voice

 Often, giving employees a voice is one of the cheapest and easiest ways to improve engagement.
 It could be as simple as setting up an employee engagement survey or a suggestions box.
 Or installing an "Idea Street," where staff can post their ideas online, comments can be added, and people can vote on them.
 You can also try hosting more formal events designed to encourage employee engagement.
-For example, a World Cafe, or a solutions group using Ohmae's 3C Model or the 5 Whys framework.
+For example, a World Cafe, or a solutions group using Ohmae's 3C Model.

 If an organization has integrity, it can also build trust.
 But, for it to be truly effective, integrity needs to be upheld by everyone from board members to frontline staff.
 Managers need to be held to account and good behavior must be acknowledged through recognition and reward schemes.
 Building trust, however, can take time.
 According to MacLeod and Clarke, organizations that have good engagement achieve it by:

-- Setting, enforcing and reinforcing the behavioral expectation of staff.
+Setting, enforcing and reinforcing the behavioral expectations of staff.
 That means rewarding desired behavior and punishing those that show bad behavior, such as discrimination or bullying.

 You may also be interested in…